State Variables and Constraints in Thermodynamics of Solids and Their Implications: Fundamental relation of equilibrium

 {\bf Corollary 2: Completeness of thermodynamic coordinates}

 {\em Any thermodynamic property of a system can be obtained from the fundamental relation of equilibrium.}

-Among the various thermodynamic properties, the most important property may be the specific heat $C$.
+Among the various thermodynamic properties, the most important property may be specific heat $C$.
 We use this requirement as a guide to obtain the desired set of TCs in the next section.
-The requirement that $C$ is obtained from the FRE is a necessary condition---but not sufficient---for Corollary 2 to hold.
+The requirement that specific heat is obtained from the FRE is a necessary condition---but not sufficient---for Corollary 2 to hold.

-It is often claimed that only macroscopic quantities, such as $V$ and $T$, can be state variables.
-In the glass literature, because of this reason, glasses are regarded as nonequilibrium states: the specific heat $C$ of a glass cannot be expressed as a function of $T$ and $V$ only (for example, \cite{Richet86-review}).
-This is not true.
-We can create equilibrium states of a solid by various constraints.
-By changing the volume, different properties appear.
-This confirms that $V$ is a TC.
+It is very important to recognize that a solid has indeed numerous equilibria for a given $T$ and $V$, whereas a gas has only one equilibrium.
+Gyftopoulos and Beretta note that the existence of numerous equilibria combined with the second law of thermodynamics clouds the picture of stable equilibrium, making it difficult to understand (Ref.~\cite{Gyftopoulos}, p.~63).
+We see that, for a solid, a variety of equilibrium states are created by imposing different constraints.
+By changing the volume, a different state appears.
+This means that $V$ is a TC.
 In a similar manner, we can create inhomogeneous strains on a solid.
 In the hardness measurement, an indenter yields a local strain on a sample.
 By applying a number of nanoindenters on different places of a solid, we can create an arbitrary shape of deformation (Fig.~\ref{fig:1}).
 All these deformations are equilibrium states with different constraints.
-The internal energy of these states are different from that of uniformly deformed states.
-Clearly, TCs other than $T$ and $V$ exist \cite{Leibfried61}.
-This is contrast to the gas case, where the deformations of shape, while maintaining a constant $V$, has no consequence on the thermodynamic properties of the gas, and thus the shape is not a TC.
-Further discussion, refer to Sec.~\ref{sec:solids}.
+This follows by Definition 1: we cannot extract work from these deformed solids without changing the deformations.
+From Corollary 2, we conclude that extra TCs other than $T$ and $V$ are needed.
+On the other hand, for a gas, the deformations of shape, while maintaining a constant $V$, has no consequence on the thermodynamic properties of the gas, and thus the shape is not a TC.